pivotal-cf/pivnet-resource/README.md

 Creates a new release on Pivotal Network with the provided version and metadata.

-Also optionally uploads one or more files to the Pivotal Network bucket under the provided filepath.
-Uploaded files are not currently added to Pivotal Network or to the newly-created release.
+Also optionally uploads one or more files to the Pivotal Network bucket under the provided filepath, and adds them to the Pivotal Network.
+Uploaded files are not currently added to the newly-created release.

 #### Parameters